Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 It is assumed that he did not have the tail gene because his parent was a citizen despite the 99% chance that he should have a tail

-Everyone tail him it is virtually imposible for him to become a cybervator he says that he beat the odds to become a tailless despite the 1% chance of it happening
+Everyone tell him it is virtually imposible for him to become a cybervator he says that he beat the odds to become a tailless despite the 1% chance of it happening

 All citizens are allowed to compete in cyberspace and are allowed to be cornermen if they are good enough.
 They tend to avoid other cybervator in cyberspace but not max who actively challenges them.
 This is because Max uses a special complex contoller giving him complete control of his cyber.beast.